diidduong/5448-projects/README.md

 # FNCD Simulation
-**CU CSCI 5448 Project 3**\
+**CU CSCI 5448 Project 4**\
 **Author: Duy Duong, Ahmed.H.Biby**

 # Implementation
 We use IntelliJ IDE with Java 8 for our development and Junit 5 for some initial testing.
 Our source code are inside /src folder.
 Our test code are inside */test* folder.
+Our external library jars are inside */lib* folder.

+There are dependencies required to run this project.
+You need to include **Junit5** in external libraries.
+Also, we now use **XChart** library to display cumulative data day by day for whole simulation.
+You need to include jar files in the project by go to File -> Project Structure, inside Modules tab, hit (+) sign to add JARS or Directories which is */lib* folder.

-To run this project, you need to include Junit5 in external libraries, and set /src as root source in order to build and run.
+When everything is installed, set /src folder as root source then you can build and run the Main.
 # Testing
 All test files are store in */test* folder.
-There are current 5 test files with 22 assertions.
+There are now 7 test files with 28 assertions.
 To run all tests, you need to mark the folder as Test Sources Root, then right-click on the */test* folder, select option "Run All Tests" or use shortcut Ctrl+Shift+F10. *test-output.png* shows how the output should look like in IDE.

 ## UML Link
 This includes updated version of class diagram (New Class Diagram), old class diagram, and activity diagram. https://drive.google.com/file/d/1zm3C6x2kGjLA6jJz4KAAFQIG-kwMj9kh/view?usp=sharing.